DAOhaus/paper/README.md

 **Education:**

-Education is possibly the single most important aspect of this democracy because each member has such power in the decesion making processs.
-The longevity of it's existance is dependent on all of it's members succesfully understanding issues, and looking past mob mentality, prejudice, witch-hunts, and the many other ignorances that plauge human thought.
+Education is possibly the single most important aspect of this democracy because each member has such power in the decision making process.
+The longevity of it's existence is dependent on all of it's members successfully understanding issues, and looking past mob mentality, prejudice, witch-hunts, and the many other weaknesses found in human thought.
 That being said, it'd be good to have a "proof of knowledge" system that enforces a user to be mildly educated on the issues before voting.

 **Certifications:**

-Along the same lines as education, it'd be good to verify people that are recieving funds are qualified to use them.
+Along the same lines as education, it'd be good to verify people that are receiving funds are qualified to use them.
 For instance a proposal might like to provide an authenticated "general contractors" license to show that they actually know a general contractor that will be carrying through with the project.

 **Member Communication:**